Pilipinas Got Talent: Objectification of women

-Robin Padilla's sexist remarks.
+Robin Padilla's sexist remarks

-In the sixth season of the show, Robin Padilla was criticized multiple times for his sexist and misogynistic remarks.
+In the sixth season, Robin Padilla was criticized multiple times for his sexist and misogynistic remarks against 32 year-old spiral pole dancer and eventual season winner Kristel de Catalina.

-Semifinals
+Semi-finals

 During the semifinals, Robin Padilla was severely criticized by the viewers for his unsolicited comment to Kristel de Catalina.
 During the second week of live semifinals aired on April 1, 2018, Kristel de Catalina, a single mom, performed a spiral pole dance act that received a standing ovation from the judges and the audience.
 Angel Locsin was the first to comment, stating, "Ikaw ang pinakamabigat na makakalaban ng contestants ng PGT.
 Kailangan talaga nila mag-level up para makatapat sayo.
 Sobrang wow."
 (You are the toughest contestant to beat in PGT.
 They really need to level up.
 You are overwhelming.)
 Locsin was followed by Robin Padilla.
 "Umpisa pa lang solb na ko sayo eh.
 Alam mo, 'di ako natakot sa lahat ng ginawa mo.
 Wala akong naramdamang takot kasi alam kong kayang kaya mo.
 Perfect yung [form] mo; precision."
 (I’ve liked [your performance] from the start.
 I wasn't scared at all by everything you did, because I know you can really do it.
 Your form is perfect; you've got precision.)
 The last to comment was Vice Ganda.
 "Tapos na?"
 (It's over already?), he asked jokingly.
 "Tapos na, 'di ba?
 Thank you so much because you saved the night.
 Wala.
 Lampaso yung kalaban.
 Nilampaso mo yung kalaban."
 (It's over, right?
 Thank you so much because you saved the night.
 You've swept away the competition and your competitors.)
 Vice Ganda also added, "Lalong nagpaganda pa 'yung simbolismo nung ginagawa mo, 'yung simbolismo na ginagawa mo na pinapakita mo sa buong mundo na ikaw ay isang solo parent.
 Ikaw ay isang babae at ang isang babae ay kayang umangat at magningning kahit nag-iisa."
 (The symbolism of what you did all the more made things beautiful, how you are showing the whole world that you are a single parent.
 You are a woman, and a woman can rise above and shine although alone.)
 It was at this point when Robin Padilla suddenly spoke to the microphone, exclaiming, "Pero kailangan mo pa rin ng lalaki!"
 (But you still need a man!)
 Vice Ganda immediately clarified, pointing to Padilla, "Para sa kanya 'yon.
 Para kay Robin 'yon."
 (That's for him.
 That's for Robin.)

 The viewers turned again to social media quickly, calling out Padilla for his sexist and misogynistic remark.